Lisa Curry’s relationship with husband Mark Tabone is filled with love and support

 A second ceremony in Malta, where Mark’s family lived, followed.

 “Lisa is beautiful inside and out.
 We share the same dreams and plans.
-She is my soul mate,” Mark would later tell Australian Women’s Weekly.
+She is my soul mate,” Mark would later tell our sister publication The Australian Women’s Weekly.

 Lisa, meanwhile, said Mark made her “heart sing”.